Scotland has three main groups of islands, all on the west and north of the country;

-In the south, Islay and Jura both have distilleries producing very distinctive whiskies; both also have a wide variety of wildlife to watch both on land and in the sea.
+In the south, Islay and Jura (your starting points for the Inner Hebrides if you are coming from the Isle of Arran/Bute), both have distilleries producing very distinctive whiskies; both also have a wide variety of wildlife to watch on land and in the sea.
 This is a good place for experienced sea kayakers; cycling and pony cart trips are also popular.
 There are three campervan sites on Islay but on Jura there’s only wild camping.
 Jura is reached by ferry from Islay.
-If you start your visit to Islay on the ferry from Kennacraig to Port Ellen and finish it at Port Askaig with the ferry to Oban, you’ll avoid a long drive on the narrow twisty road of the mainland.
+If you start your visit to Islay on the ferry from Kennacraig (near Tarbet, on the land just west of the Isle of Arran) to Port Ellen and finish it at Port Askaig with the ferry north to the coastal village of Oban, you’ll avoid a long drive on the narrow twisty road of the mainland.

 Heading north in the Inner Hebrides you reach Mull.
-You can get there by ferry from either Oban or Lochaline, but Oban is much easier with a large motorhome as the road to Lochaline is narrow and winding.
+You can get there with a short ferry ride from either Oban or Lochaline, but Oban is much easier with a large motorhome as the road to Lochaline is narrow and winding.
 There are two ferries between Mull and Oban, from Craignure in the south and the multi-coloured town of Tobermory in the north, so you can land at one and return from the other.
-From Mull you can slip across to the holy island of Iona, where you’ll find one of the best Scottish island campsites on the beach; sadly you can’t take your motorhome across, but if you have a tent it makes a pleasant one-night stop.
+From Mull you can slip across to the holy island of Iona of the south-west tip, where you’ll find one of the best Scottish island campsites on the beach, the Isle of Iona Campsite; sadly you can’t take your motorhome across, but if you have a tent it makes a pleasant one-night stop.

 One thing the guides make very clear is that the machair grass of the islands is a very fragile environment: please don’t drive over it or camp on it.
 There are plenty of car parks and campsites listed in the leaflets, which also give details of disposal points for the contents of portable toilets and other useful visitor information for motorhome tours.